Shynixn/BlockBall/docs/wiki/docs/sign.md

+# Scoreboards

+BlockBall uses ShyScoreboard for its scoreboards internally.
+For more information, visit the [ShyScoreboard documentation](https://shynixn.github.io/ShyScoreboard/wiki/site/).
+You do not need to install anything.
+BlockBall already integrates ShyScoreboard.

+You are not limited to using ShyScoreboard, you can use any scoreboard plugin you like.

 # Interactive Signs

 Create user-friendly join and leave signs that allow players to interact with BlockBall arenas through simple right-clicks.
 This guide covers everything from basic sign creation to advanced customization.